-Relatively speaking, yes, eBay is safe to use.
-Most people who sell items on eBay do so honestly.
-Also, eBay protects the use of your credit card through its online transaction service (PayPal), as well as money back guarantees. eBay wouldn't be one of the oldest and most popular online marketplaces if it had too much of a reputation for things going wrong.
+eBay.com is as safe to use as any ecommerce website, as most people who sell items on eBay do so honestly. eBay also protects the use of your credit card through its online transaction services, and has money back guarantees. eBay is one of the oldest and most popular online marketplaces for reasons such as these.

-With that said, eBay is like most other e-commerce websites where you pay third parties in advance in exchange for goods, and that is to say that there is always the potential for people looking to cheat the system.
-You should take similar precautions to the ones that you do when ordering items through the mail, as well as in other places on the Internet where you have to enter personal information such as your credit card number.
+With that said, eBay is like most other e-commerce websites, such as Amazon.com, where you pay third parties in advance in exchange for goods.
+That is to say that there is always the potential for people to try and cheat the system.
+You should take similar precautions to the ones that you do when ordering items through the mail, as well as when entering personal information (such as your credit card number) elsewhere on the Internet.

 1. Research the item and its seller.